HOW DID THE INQUIRY COME ABOUT?

 WHO RAN THE PEOPLE’S INQUIRY?

-The People’s Inquiry, which is now an incorporated society, was co-ordinated by a Steering Committee of members from the PAM (Painted Apple Moth) Community Network.
-The PAM community Network comprises representatives from nine community groups actively involved in the six year PAM eradication campaign.
+The People’s Inquiry was co-ordinated by a Steering Committee of members from the PAM (Painted Apple Moth) Community Network.
+The PAM community Network comprised representatives from nine community groups actively involved in the six year PAM eradication campaign.

 WHAT DID THE INQUIRY CONSIDER?

 This innovative and groundbreaking community Inquiry considered the impacts of urban aerial spraying programmes from a community perspective.
 It was heard in front of four commissioners of national and international standing with expertise in the areas of pesticide and chemical effects on human health, human rights, social, community and ecological impacts.

 The Inquiry considered information presented to it by members of the affected community, and community health workers and advocates who have been involved in the Painted Apple Moth programme.
 It also considered information from the community affected by the White Spotted Tussock Moth and Asian Gypsy Moth campaigns, and scientists and health personnel who come from, or contributed to, a community perspective.

 The Inquiry was entirely funded by the community and supporting individuals, groups, organizations and businesses.
 With a basic budget of $20,000 this target was achieved shortly before the Inquiry was held.
 The unswerving support of the Waitakere City Council and the free use of their Council chambers for the five days of hearings made it all possible on such a tight budget.

 WHAT HAPPENED AFTER THE INQUIRY?